mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 $$\text{Det}(\boldsymbol{A}) = ad - bc$$

+which is exactly the definition for the $2 \times 2$ determinant.
 Now what about for $m > 2$?
-For this case,
+For this, the definition states that

 $$\text{Det}(\boldsymbol{A}) := \sum_{i=1}^m (-1)^{i+1} a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i})$$

-When taught determinants one is told that this confusing equation computes the volumne of an $m$-dimensional parallelepided.
-If you're like, this equation seems quite opaque.
+When taught determinants one is told that this equation somehow computes the volumne of an $m$-dimensional parallelepided.
+If you're like me, this is not at all obvious.
 How on earth does this equation calculate volume?
 Moreover, why is it recursive?

 In this post, I am going to attempt to demystify this definition.
 To do so, we will begin with a set of axioms that seek to capture the notion of "volume" in an $m$-dimensional space.
 From this axiomization, we derive the equation for the determinant above!